tidylab/microservices/README.md

-‘Microservice’ architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an ‘HTTP’ resource ‘API.’
+‘Microservice’ architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an ‘HTTP’ resource ‘API’.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use